connxio/docs/docs/Adapters/Outbound/discard.md

-# Discard Adapter
+# Discard

-ConnXio (CX) lets customers send messages from the CX and discard them for testing purposes.
+Connxio (CX) lets customers send messages from the CX and discard them for testing purposes.
 This is great tool for debugging and logging your messages as they get processed by the CX pipeline.

 ## Limitations